Spine Thickness at Bolster: 7mm

 No bullshit, just knife.
 Lots of it.

 The goal when designing the Plain Jane was to create a large, workhorse fixed blade along the same lines as the BK7, ESEE6 or RAT7 but with a bit more Busse running through it’s veins.
-A big mean all rounder that can debark limbs, baton through wood, pry open a crate, cut through the odd nail and not give a shit, chuck it in the back of your truck then maybe cut a steak with it later.
+A big mean all rounder that can debark limbs, baton through wood, pry open a crate, cut through the odd nail, chuck it in the back of your truck then maybe cut a steak with it later.
 Bigger, stronger and better.
 The design process focused on adding as much capability to the blade as possible while keeping it simple and rugged.
 What will give this the most durability, what will give it the best cutting performance and extend the range of it’s capabilities while still remaining relatively compact.

 From there we set about designing a handle to match and we wanted to keep it simple and intuitive.
 The main portion of the handle has gently contoured swells that fill the palm to give a really comfy grip that has a lot of passive retention in all circumstances.
 The front of the handle features an index finger notch so you can easily and intuitively lock in to the ideal grip there, while the beaked pommel flares out to anchor the knife in hand during even the most serious hacking and chopping.
 If you’re looking for even more control and security, just slide right up into the finger choil and get right on top of the edge as you cut.
 As with so many of our heavy use blades, the Plain Jane features an oversized handle that allows those of you out there with massive gorilla paws or who routinely work with gloves to still manage a comfortable grip, while the contours of the handle are designed to allow those with smaller hands to grip comfortably at different points along the handle for higher control or greater power when chopping.